 Just a little something I cooked up if that’s ok.
 Thank you Lord for the women you put into my life.
 Help her (my wife) recover from losing her mom this spring.
 We miss her..Amen

-Speaking of J, the oldest of us, we call him a water spider.
-Someone who swiftly goes from task to task wherever needed.
-Today I overheard this conversation.
+Speaking of J, the oldest of us, we call him a water spider; Someone who swiftly goes from task to task wherever needed.
+Today, when I overheard this conversation, I appreciated a deeper realization that several of my co-workers had a working knowledge of the Bible judging by the laughter.

 IW: “Hey J. we need eight twenty eights” … J: “Romans”